Best Beaches For Families In Oregon – 10 Spots To Go On A Family Adventure

 With a Civil War era fort, an iconic shipwreck, and a freshwater lake, a trip to this state park at the northwest tip of the state is anything but an ordinary day at the beach.
 Peter Iredale, a four-mast sailing barque, met its end at this very beach during a storm in 1906.
 You can walk right up to it and explore the remnants!
 From the wreckage, hike miles of open sandy shoreline with your kids.

 You can also run, play, go beachcombing, or fly a kite.
 Your young explorer will have a blast wandering abandoned gun batteries at the military site.
-There’s even a museum with artillery military artifacts on display.
-Nature enthusiasts can hike and bike the network of meandering trails or swim and fish at the Coffenbury Lake within the park.
+There’s even a museum with military artillery artifacts on display!

 Why we recommend this beach